reeddunkle/Dice_Rolls/readme.md

 # Die 5: 2
 ```

-Roll Dice easily from your terminal
+Add alias to roll from anywhere
 ----

 **Create an alias in your `.bashrc` file**